datanav/docs/technical/exact-superoffice.rst

 ====================================
-Exact Online to Superoffice Dataflow
+Exact Online to SuperOffice Dataflow
 ====================================

-Generated: 2024-09-11 07:45:31
+Generated: 2024-09-11 07:57:12

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Exact Online to Superoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from Exact Online to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Exact Salesorders to Superoffice Quotealternative
+Exact Salesorders to SuperOffice Quotealternative
 -------------------------------------------------
-Before any synchronization can take place, a link between a Exact Salesorders and a Superoffice Quotealternative must be established.
+Before any synchronization can take place, a link between a Exact Salesorders and a SuperOffice Quotealternative must be established.

-A new Superoffice Quotealternative will be created from a Exact Salesorders if it is connected to a Exact Salesorderlines that is synchronized into Superoffice.
+A new SuperOffice Quotealternative will be created from a Exact Salesorders if it is connected to a Exact Salesorderlines that is synchronized into SuperOffice.

-Once a link between a Exact Salesorders and a Superoffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Salesorders and a SuperOffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Salesorders and a Superoffice Quotealternative:
+The following properties are synchronized between a Exact Salesorders and a SuperOffice Quotealternative:

 .. list-table::
    :header-rows: 1

    * - Exact Salesorders Property
-     - Superoffice Quotealternative Property
+     - SuperOffice Quotealternative Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Description
      - Name
      - "string"